Betti83771/Betti83771/README.md

+Hello 👋
+My name is Betti Abbattista 🦌
+22 Y/O 📅
+Fresh graduate in the bachelor's degree of Cinema and Media 🎥🎬
+Animated content and CGI 💻👩‍💻
+I work with Blender 🔌
-Hello, my name is Betti Abbattista, I am 22.
-I am a fresh graduate in the bachelor's degree of Cinema and Media. 🎥🎬 I am passionate about animated content and CGI. 💻👩‍💻 I've been working at the MAD Entertainment animation studio for three years, as a tool developer and occasionally rigger and technical artist. 🎨🔢
+Tool developer at MAD Entertainment animation studio since 2021, occasionally rigger and technical artist. 🎨🔢
+Python  🐍
+C/C++ 🔠

-In this profile repositories of tools developed and mantained for MAD in these years can be found:
+On this profile repositories of Python tools for Blender developed and mantained for MAD in these years can be found:

 https://github.com/Betti83771/MAD_tools_for_Blender3,